corydonbaylor/nlp-group-project/scripts/webscraping.md

 You will end up with a character vector as a result.
 Combine this with other data and you can build a dataframe.
 Which we will do in our next example!

+### Example 1

+Next we to use the html_text function to try and create a dataframe.
+We will want to have the rank, title, run_time, genre and primary genre.

+A good strategy would be to find the CSS classes that you will need using inspect.
+Then to extract them using html_text or extract_numeric and then to put them into a dataframe using `data.frame()`.
+Pause here before we go over the answers

+We will pretty much being doing what we covered in the "Web Scrapping Not so Basics" tutorial five different times.

+For each variable that we create, we first use html nodes to pull back multiple nodes based on the CSS class, html_text to extract the text, and then some regex to clean up the results.

+So for example, to pull the rank, we pull all nodes with .text-primary as the css class, then take out the text, then extract_numeric to get the numbers.
+This will result in a numeric vector, which we save as a variable called rank.

+We wrap all of this in a data.frame function to have each vector serve as a variable.